JennaXiao3/JennaXiao3/README.md

 ### Hi there, I'm Jenna 👋

-- 💼 I was most recently an Engineering intern at Shopify
+- 💼 I'm a Software Engineering Intern at Google and was most recently an Engineering Intern at Shopify
 - 🔭 I'm currently working on a Discord bot and an internship tracker for [BobaTalks](https://www.linkedin.com/company/bobatalks/) as a Frontend Lead
 - 💬 Ask me about my hackathon experience - I've participated in 11 hackathons and won prizes from 6 of them
 - 📫 How to reach me: j74xiao@uwaterloo.ca or https://www.linkedin.com/in/jenna-x/